learn-co-students/SENG-LIVE-040422-Activity/01-JavaScript-DataTypes-and-Variables/Readme.md

  </details>

- 6. Add `debugger` to your if block before and after you define book.
+ 6. Add `debugger` to your if block before and after defining book.
 Refresh the browser.
 What happened?

 Next select `console`.
-Type in book, you should get an error.
+Type in book.
+You should get an error.
 Why are you seeing this error?

-Next hit the blue play button to continue the execution to the next debugger.
+Next, hit the blue play button to continue the execution to the next debugger.
 Type in book in the console again.
 You should now be seeing the value of book instead of an error.
 Why?

  <details>
       <summary>